ccmbioinfo/crg2/README.md

 </div>

 crg2 is a research pipeline aimed at discovering clinically relevant variants in whole genome and exome sequencing data.
-It aims to provide reproducible results, be computationally efficient, and transparent in it's workflow.
+It aims to provide reproducible results, be computationally efficient, and transparent in its workflow.

 crg2 uses Snakemake and Conda to manage jobs and software dependencies.